-As you can see below, Confluent's revenue growth has been exceptional over the last year, growing from quarterly revenue of $53.8 million, to $88.3 million.
+As you can see below, Confluent's revenue growth has been incredible over the last year, growing from quarterly revenue of $77 million, to $126.1 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Confluent's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 66.3% in Q2.
+Confluent's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 63.7% in Q1.

-We were impressed by how strongly Confluent outperformed analysts’ revenue expectations this quarter.
-And we were also excited to see the really strong revenue growth.
-On the other hand, it was less good to see the pretty significant deterioration in gross margin.
-Zooming out, we think this was a great quarter and we have no doubt shareholders will feel excited about the results.
-The company currently trades at $64 per share.
+We were impressed by the exceptional revenue growth Confluent delivered this quarter.
+And we were also excited to see that it outperformed Wall St’s revenue expectations.
+On the other hand, there was a slight slowdown in new contract wins.
+Overall, we think this was a really good quarter, that should leave manly shareholders feeling positive.
+The company currently trades at $22.6 per share.

 Is Now The Time?

 Confluent may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Confluent we will be cheering from the sidelines.
 Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
-Unfortunately, its growth is coming at a cost of significant cash burn, and its gross margins aren't as good as other tech businesses we look at.
+Unfortunately, its growth is coming at a cost of significant cash burn, and its gross margins show its business model is much less lucrative than the best software businesses.

-Given its price to sales ratio based on the next twelve months is 20.5, Confluent is priced with expectations of a long-term growth, and there's no doubt it is a bit of a market darling, at least for some.
+Confluent's price to sales ratio based on the next twelve months is 13.1x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
 While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.